lesiak/snippets-of-knowledge/AWS.md

   >
   > Use Simple AD if you need a low-scale, low-cost directory with basic Active Directory compatibility that supports Samba 4–compatible applications, or you need LDAP compatibility for LDAP-aware applications.
 - [AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html)
+  > AWS Managed Microsoft AD is available in two editions: Standard and Enterprise.
+  >
+  > **Standard Edition**: AWS Managed Microsoft AD (Standard Edition) is optimized to be a primary directory for small and midsize businesses with up to 5,000 employees.
+It provides you enough storage capacity to support up to 30,000* directory objects, such as users, groups, and computers.
+  >
+  > **Enterprise Edition**: AWS Managed Microsoft AD (Enterprise Edition) is designed to support enterprise organizations with up to 500,000* directory objects.
 - [AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_ad_connector.html)
+  > AD Connector does not support Active Directory transitive trusts.
+AD Connectors and your on-premises Active Directory domains have a 1-to-1 relationship.
+That is, for each on-premises domain, including child domains in an Active Directory forest that you want to authenticate against, you must create a unique AD Connector.
 - [Simple AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_simple_ad.html)
+  > - Small - Supports up to 500 users (approximately 2,000 objects including users, groups, and computers).
+  >  - Large - Supports up to 5,000 users (approximately 20,000 objects including users, groups, and computers).

 ## Cognito
 - [Amazon Cognito user pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html)